Computer Science Foundations

 Can you help with x86-64 assembly and reverse engineering?

 Yes.
-CMU 15-213 bomb lab and attack lab pattern: disassembling with objdump -d, analyzing in gdb with breakpoints and register inspection, identifying control-flow with Ghidra or IDA Pro, then constructing the required input or exploit payload.
+The classic bomb-lab and attack-lab pattern: disassembling with objdump -d, analyzing in gdb with breakpoints and register inspection, identifying control-flow with Ghidra or IDA Pro, then constructing the required input or exploit payload.
 Calling conventions (System V AMD64 ABI: rdi, rsi, rdx, rcx, r8, r9 for first 6 args), stack frame layout, and stack-canary plus NX-bit mitigations explained.

 How fast is computer architecture homework delivered?